 The new Primus is Bruce Cameron, who is fifty-nine and has been Bishop of Aberdeen and Orkney since 1992.
 He was born in Glasgow and came to the Episcopal Church through the Choir of Saint Margaret’s, Newlands, becoming one of eighteen candidates for ordination from that congregation.
 He studied at Edinburgh Theological College and served two curacies – Helenburgh in Glasgow diocese and Davidson’s Mains in Edinburgh.
 He became a chaplain at Saint Mary’s Cathedral, Edinburgh, and youth officer for both the diocese and the Scottish Church.
 There followed a period as Rector of Saint Mary’s, Dalmahoy, and chaplain to Anglican students at Heriot Watt University before joining the pioneering ecumenical team ministry in Livingston.
 His final ministry before becoming Bishop of Aberdeen and Orkney was at Saint John’s, Perth.

 2000 Further changes to Canon 4 removes the Office of Lay Elector (created in 1863) and transfers the role to each congregation's Lay Representative at the Diocesan Synod.
-Elections will now take place at a specially convened Electoral Synod, made up of the Lay Representatives and clergy who are instituted or hold a commission.
-Clergy with a warrant or Permission to Officiate cannot attend the Electoral Synod.
+Elections will now take place at a specially convened Electoral Synod, made up of the Lay Representatives and clergy who are instituted, licensed or hold a Commission.
+Clergy with a Warrant or Permission to Officiate cannot attend the Electoral Synod.

 2001 Cardinal Thomas Winning dies in office as Roman Catholic Archbishop of Glasgow.
 He is succeeded, in 2002, by the Bishop of Aberdeen, Mario Conti.